 Myth 5: The Job Market Is Too Competitive

 Job security is not something that surgical technologists necessarily need to worry about.
 Over the next decade, there will be a massive demand for surgical tech jobs.
 Not only is this career anticipating an increased growth rate of 12%, but the national medical sector is expanding by leaps and bounds, too.

 A lot of this comes down to an aging elderly population.
 On average, senior citizens require more frequent surgeries, and (unlike previous generations) they’re far more likely to see a specialist who performs safer procedures.

 Myth 6: Scrub Tech Jobs Don’t Pay Well Enough

 We hear this a lot, and it couldn’t be further from the truth.
 As of 2017, the average annual salary for a surgical tech in the US was around $46,000 per year.
 That’s more than $22 an hour – one of the highest allied healthcare salaries out there.

 Many states require surgical techs to hold a nationally-recognized certification, with that number expected to rise as allied healthcare becomes more organized and competitive.
 Just like any career, people with better training can almost always count on better job offers and salaries.
 Clearly, certification is worth pursuing.

 Myth 7: Education Takes Too Long

-Most surgical technologist certification programs take anywhere from 12 to 24 months to complete.
-If you’re working full-time or raising a family, however, some programs offer evening course options (though they may take a little longer to finish).
+While it can take up to two years to obtain an associate degree, most surgical technologists certification programs require between 12 and 18 months.
+If you’re working full-time or raising a family, however, some programs offer evening course options (though they probably take a little longer to complete).

-As a surgical tech trainee, you’ll need to complete a mix of classroom and clinical instruction.
-By combining classroom education and real-world training, you’ll be better prepared to enter the workforce after graduation.
+As a surgical tech trainee, you’ll obviously need to complete a mix of classroom and clinical instruction.
+By combining coursework and real-world training, you’ll be prepared to sit for your certification exam(s).